MLLM-Fabric: Multimodal Large Language Model-Driven Robotic Framework for Fabric Sorting and Selection

-A dual-sensor setup is used for fabric tactile sensing (Fig.~\ref{fig:fig3}A): the left fingertip of the Franka Hand mounts a GelSight Mini~\cite{gelsight} for high-resolution visuotactile imaging, while the right fingertip holds a strain-based planar pressure sensor with a dome surface for direct force measurement.
-The layered structure appears in Fig.~\ref{fig:fig3}B.
+A dual-sensor setup is used for fabric tactile sensing (Fig.~\ref{fig:fig3}A): the left fingertip of the Franka Hand mounts a GelSight Mini~\cite{gelsight} for high-resolution visuotactile imaging, while the right fingertip holds a strain-based planar pressure sensor with a dome surface for direct force measurement (Fig.~\ref{fig:fig3}B).
 Although the GelSight sensor can estimate force from surface deformation, its accuracy degrades significantly on fabrics due to sensitivity to local thickness, compliance~\cite{activecloth}, and device-level variation~\cite{gelsight}.
-To avoid relying on such uncertain estimates, we use a strain-gauge pressure sensor (HZC-30B, Chengying Sensor, China) mounted beneath a rigid planar surface.
-The sensor has a rated range of 0--10~kg, sensitivity of 1.0--1.5~mV/V, nonlinearity within $\pm$0.3\% full scale (F.S.), and creep within $\pm$0.5\%~F.S.
-It operates from $-30\,^\circ\mathrm{C}$ to $70\,^\circ\mathrm{C}$ and supports 200\%~F.S. overload.

-The GelSight and pressure sensor are mounted on opposing gripper fingertips to compress the fabric simultaneously.
-By Newton’s third law, the pressure reading equals the normal contact force on the GelSight surface.
-This setup enables synchronized recording of force and deformation without relying on image-based inference.
-The resulting stream comprises \textbf{force-labeled tactile data}, with each GelSight frame aligned to a corresponding pressure value.
-We use “force” to refer to these pressure readings throughout.
-This alignment substitutes for GelSight force calibration and provides accurate ground-truth supervision during training.
+To avoid such uncertainty, we use a strain-gauge pressure sensor (HZC-30B, Chengying Sensor, China) mounted beneath a rigid planar surface.
+It has a 0--10~kg range, 1.0--1.5~mV/V sensitivity, $\pm$0.3\% F.S. nonlinearity, $\pm$0.5\% F.S. creep, and operates from $-30\,^\circ\mathrm{C}$ to $70\,^\circ\mathrm{C}$ with 200\%~F.S. overload tolerance.
+The two sensors are mounted on opposing fingertips to compress the fabric simultaneously.
+By Newton’s third law, the pressure reading equals the normal force on the GelSight surface.
+This setup enables synchronized recording of force and deformation without relying on image-based force estimation.
+The resulting stream forms \textbf{force-labeled tactile data}, where each GelSight frame is aligned with a corresponding pressure value.
+We refer to these pressure readings as “force” throughout.
+This alignment replaces the need for GelSight force calibration and provides accurate ground-truth supervision during training.